cert-manager/cert-manager/GOVERNANCE.md

 - Ashley Davis (@sgtcodfish)
 - Tim Ramlot (@inteon)

-This list is reflected in `OWNERS.md` files present at the root of the projects within the cert-manager organization.
+This list is reflected in `OWNERS` files present at the root of the projects within the cert-manager organization.

 ### Maintainers Responsibilities